pepihasenfuss/ungravel-smartcontracts/README.md

-Ungravel is live for a (friendly) user test on the following chains:
+ungravel is live for a (friendly) user test on the following chains:

 goerli            http://goerli.ungravel.org          (deprecated, sorry!)